JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2025-12/how-to-efficiently-update-scoops-apps/index.md

 ## Checking That We Have No Application To Update

-Next, let’s just check the `scoop status` output parsing results in a list of applications.
+Next, let’s just check the `scoop status` output a list of applications.

 If not, let’s end the execution: